mtth/avsc/README.md

     zipCodes: ['02138', '02139'],
     visits: 2
   });
-  const bufs = [
+  // We can use `type` to encode any values with the same structure: const bufs = [
     type.toBuffer({city: 'Seattle', zipCodes: ['98101'], visits: 3}),
     type.toBuffer({city: 'NYC', zipCodes: [], visits: 0})